Skip to main content

 You should also be aware of multivitamins, nutritional shakes, and energy drinks that contain vitamin K.

 Keep in mind: If you like eating foods that contain a lot of vitamin K, that’s fine.
 Just be consistent about how much of them you eat and how often you eat them.
-Your healthcare provider will make sure your warfarin dose accounts for the vitamin K you normally consume.
-But if your diet changes, let your provider know.
+Your prescriber will make sure your warfarin dose accounts for the vitamin K you normally consume.
+But if your diet changes, let them know.
 They may need to adjust your warfarin dose.

 10. Alcohol